Genvictus/Sisconn-raft/README.md

 - exit : to exit the client.
 - add-node `<host>` `<port>` : to add a node to the cluster.
 - remove-node `<host>` `<port>` : to remove a node from the cluster.
+- cluster-info : to get the information of the raft cluster.

 ---